Go Container

 A kubernetes operator for creating and managing a cache of container images directly on the cluster worker nodes, so application pods start almost instantly

-An all-in-one WireGuard VPN solution with a web ui for connecting devices (by freifunkMUC)
+An all-in-one WireGuard VPN solution featuring a user-friendly web interface for easy device management and connectivity. (by freifunkMUC)

 A lightweight yet powerful IoC dependency injection container for the Go programming language (by golobby)